CryptoKitties explained: Why players have bred over a million blockchain felines

 GamesBeat: But nobody’s paying $140,000 for a single console game asset, either.

 Bladon: Not quite yet, at least!
 I think EVE Online might have the most comparable examples for things like that, but it’s still not quite the same yet.
-To me, the aspect that’s most interesting—a lot of people are apt to treat DAUs as the single measure of whether something is or isn’t successful.
+To me, the aspect that’s most interesting — a lot of people are apt to treat DAUs as the single measure of whether something is or isn’t successful.
 I’d certainly agree that it’s a relevant consideration, but I’d also underline that it’s far from the whole picture.
 Trying to equate something like CryptoKitties, or any blockchain experience, to something people are more familiar with, like Facebook, it’s not a good parallel in my mind.

 Somebody suggested early on, in the early days of CryptoKitties, that unless users are coming back on five out of seven days, it’s not anything.
 I agree that something needs to be used for it to be valuable and understood, and that’s the entire ethos behind CryptoKitties and why we launched with a fractional product.
 I also think there’s a worthwhile consideration for the various ways in which people use these things.

 A good example would be something like Blockchain Cuties, which actually has off-chain experiences as part of their game, for that very reason.
-It’s a clever way to get around scaling challenges while still allowing people to—even if it is a mostly superficial expression, they can interact with their collectibles or their NFTs or whatever you want to call them these days.
+It’s a clever way to get around scaling challenges while still allowing people to — even if it is a mostly superficial expression, they can interact with their collectibles or their NFTs or whatever you want to call them these days.

-GamesBeat: The thing to notice also is that there’s just a lot of transaction value happening here.
+GamesBeat: The thing to notice also is a lot of transaction value is happening here.

 Bladon: Absolutely.
 CryptoKitties is quite literally the most used smart contract in blockchain, outside of exchanges.
 There’s a lot of activity.
 I think a couple of weeks ago we had 1,200 Eth transacted in a week, something to that effect?
 Still very substantial numbers.
 Regardless of what I said about DAUs, they’re going up.
 That’s very impressive.
 The extent of that engagement is also going up, and that’s impressive to me as well.

-GamesBeat: Some people also look at this as gamers and—the artwork, the graphics, they’re not that impressed by that aspect.
+GamesBeat: Some people also look at this as gamers and — the artwork, the graphics, they’re not that impressed by that aspect.
 It’s hard to understand that something with such simple graphics is turning out to be so sought-after.
 I see some parallels to other blockchain games, like Hyper Dragons.
 If you look at the graphics for that, it’s also very simple, with very rudimentary interactivity.
 Obviously graphics isn’t an issue that matters first and foremost to some people.

 Bladon: Yes and no. I’d respond to a couple of things.
 First is the idea that all this game is, all that a CryptoKitty is, is a picture.
 In my opinion, the art has gotten substantially better, but that’s just me.
 At the same time, we talk about graphical fidelity, and that’s important to a degree.
 I’ve been playing games my whole life, and I don’t miss the days of Atari, when you had E.T. stumbling along in three colors.
 But again, keep in mind that blockchain games as an industry, as a category, have existed for what, 10 months?
 Although there were some basic experiences before CryptoKitties.
 It’s a bit narcissistic for me to frame it that way.